anins1der/blog/_posts/2024-6-12-template-post.md

 and i *succesfully* **nuked** the cheesy moon :D
 {: .notice--success}

-you should use html with `markdownify` and you're good to go!
+you can use html with `markdownify` and you're good to go!

 ```html
 {% raw %}{% capture notice-2 %}